gleidsonlm/gleidsonlmcom/README.md

 # Gleidson Homepage
 As I'm learning to code, I've built this homepage to exercise the concepts.
-Nothing fancy, just a funny way to put the learning in practice.
+Nothing fancy, just a funny way to put the learning into practice.

-I do have some questions about privacy and security as I'm going, but I'm trying not letting this stop me now.
+I do have some questions about privacy and security as I'm going, but I'm trying not to let this stop me for now.
-Let me know if you have any feedback how to make it this code [strong, better, faster](https://youtu.be/gAjR4_CbPpQ).
+Let me know if you have any feedback on how to make this code ["strong, better, faster"](https://youtu.be/gAjR4_CbPpQ).

 - [Linkedin](https://www.linkedin.com/in/gleidsonlm)